gultekinmg/VoiceFont.js/README.md

-After now people shall talk like muzik at wide range of effects. imagine when u say "Don`t do that" people hears you like drums playing at background....
+After now people shall talk like muzik at wide range of effects. imagine when u say "Don`t do that" people hears you like drums playing at background.... or soft as a flute spreads at space.

 Beside, it is too easy to create a new voice instrument charachter just implementing a few phonetics.